jaredmcgrath/LikeCompiler/Documentation.md

 ## Block
 All changes made in `semantic.ssl`.
 The Block rule was modified with the following changes:
-* merge alts of stmt rule into Block rule - TODO: at the end, make sure the precedence of this rule choice is the same as that of Parser (assuming our parser was right?)
+* merge alts of stmt rule into Block rule - __TODO__: at the end, make sure the precedence of this rule choice is the same as that of Parser (assuming our parser was right?)
 * sBegin moved to front of rule from the end
 * remove begin handling within the Statement choices
 * replace Statement rule w one that pushes scope, calls Block and pops scope.
 Did this by calling oSymbolTblPushScope to create a new table scope to differentiate variables outside the current scope, then called @Block, then oSymbolTblPopScope